 The roadblocks are being set up, the police dispatched and the drones are hovering in the sky to catch cheaters.
-This year, China’s annual college entrance exam season has been delayed one month due to the COVID-19 pandemic and will run from July 7 to 8.
+This year, China’s annual college entrance exam season will run from June 7 to 9.
 You can almost smell the pressure in the air as more than 10 million students across the country prepare to take the National College Entrance Examination, aka the ‘gaokao,’ a high-stakes exam on which students’ entire future depends.

 But what exactly is the gaokao?

 Students bury their heads in "paper seas."
 Image via Quora

 The gaokao (高考) is an examination that is taken by Chinese students in their third and final year of high school typically from June 7 to June 8 or 9.
 It is also the lone criterion for admission into Chinese universities.
 One Chinese saying aptly compares the exam to a stampede of “thousands of soldiers and tens of thousands of horses across a single log bridge.”